Content Security Policy (CSP)

 How can I prevent my page from using frames

-If you specify a content security policy with: frame-src 'none', this essentially prevents the iframe, frame, and frameset tags from functioning.
+If you specify a content security policy with: frame-src 'none', this will prevents the iframe, frame, and frameset tags from loading via the src attribute.
+However, it is still possible to load an iframe using the srcdoc attribute with a frame-src: 'none'.

 What is the difference between frame-src and frame-ancestors?